Domain Name Trademark Certification

 Domain Name Trademark Certification Fraud: How It Works

 We received this tip from a reader who almost fell for the Domain Name Trademark Certification scam, aka the Certified Domain Email.
 It happens when somebody offers to purchase your website and domain name.
-How does the scam work?
+How does the scam work and how to stay safe online?
 The scam has been going around for a while, but this time it comes with a new twist.
 Let’s take a look.

 Watch the video below to see the Certified Domain Scam exposed: